 Bit: 15 14 13 12 11 10 9 8

-Name: DSPOR DSPRDY DCHR DCHA NOZX UV OV OC
+Name: DSPOR DSPRDY DCHA NOZX UV OV OC

 Reset: 0 0 0 0 0 0 0 0

 Bit: 7 6 5 4 3 2 1 0

 Name: EOVF CHSCH PWRF

 Reset: 0 0 0 0 0 0 0 0

 The interrupt request flag register contains bits that indicate the reason the $\overline{IRQ}$ pin has become active.
-The active bit must be cleared by the host to avoid continuing firing of the interrupt by the MAXQ3180.
+The active bit must be cleared by the host to avoid continuing firing of the interrupt by the MAXQ3181.

 BIT NAME FUNCTION 15 DSPOR When set, the DSP was unable to complete processing one cycle when another cycle was due to begin.
 This indicates that the R_ADCRATE is set too low, and that samples are arriving more quickly than they can be processed.
-Either increase the value of the R_ADCRATE register or set the DFUN bit in the OPMODE2 register to disable fundamental frequency calculations to reduce the load on the DSP.
-14 DSPRDY Set when the DSP cycle completes.
-13 DCHR When set, the direction of reactive energy flow has changed (that is, from capacitive to inductive or from inductive to capacitive).
+Increase the value of the R_ADCRATE register to reduce the load on the DSP.
+14 DSPRDY When set, the latest DSP cycle has just completed.
+13, 7:3 Reserved.
 12 DCHA When set, the direction of real energy flow has changed (that is, from toward the load to away from the load, or from away from the load to toward the load).
-11 NOZX When set, the MAXQ3180 has failed to detect zero crossings on one or more voltage channels for the time defined by the NZX_TIMO register.
+11 NOZX When set, the MAXQ3181 has failed to detect zero crossings on one or more voltage channels for the time defined by the NZX_TIMO register.
 10 UV When set, the absolute instantaneous voltage level in one or more voltage channels failed to exceed the trip level set in the UVLVL (Undervoltage Level) register for one DSP cycle.
 9 OV When set, the absolute instantaneous voltage level in one or more voltage channels has exceeded the trip level set in the OVLVL (Overvoltage Level) register.
 8 OC When set, the absolute instantaneous current in one or more current channels has exceeded the trip level set in the OCLVL (Overcurrent Level) register.
-7:3 Reserved.
 2 EOVF When set, one or more energy accumulators have an MSB overflow condition.
 1 CHSCH When set, indicates a change of the CHKSUM.
 The CHKSUM is computed over the configuration and calibration data.
 The host should review a change in CHKSUM because any change in the configuration or calibration data affects the metering operation and accuracy.
 0 PWRF When set, a power-supply failure is imminent and the supervisory processor should begin taking steps to save its state and prepare for a loss of power.